 Today, Natracare is the leading organic and natural feminine hygiene brand distributed in over 60 countries worldwide offering women comfort, reliability and choice at a competitive price.
 With a full range that includes 30 high quality products including certified organic 100% cotton tampons, panty liners, Ultra-thin and Maxi sanitary pads, cotton wipes, nursing and maternity pads and discreet pads designed for sensitive bladders.

 In addition to MADE SAFE certification, Natracare has acquired numerous awards both ecologically and ethically, so that consumers can be confident that Natracare’s claims are based on fact and are ethically evaluated.

-[i] Women’s Voices for the Earth.
-Chem Fatale: Potential Health Effects of Toxic Chemicals in Feminine Care Products.
-2013.
+- Women’s Voices for the Earth, 2013 – Chem Fatale Report: Potential Health Effects of Toxic Chemicals in Feminine Care Products.

 Natracare is the first company in the world to provide plastic-free, certified organic cotton tampons and totally chlorine-free sanitary pads and panty liners.
 Natracare products are biodegradable and can even be composted.
 Susie Hewson created the brand in 1989 in response to the growing danger to human health and the environment from dioxin pollution in the pulping industries with the chlorine bleaching of paper products.